 Not all glaucomas are a result of elevated IOP, and in fact there are many individuals that exhibit glaucomatous changes to their optic nerves but have what used to be considered relatively normal IOPs.
 The disease of glaucoma is considered multifactorial, meaning that there are many different causes to it that are not clearly understood at this time.
 There are numerous studies, however, that have repeatedly demonstrated that elevated IOP is one of the most significant risk factors for the disease.

 There are painless and non-invasive tests that can be done to monitor the progression of glaucoma in addition to checking IOP.
 Missouri Eye Institute employs the most advanced technology available to measure the depth of specific layers of the retina that would be affected by glaucoma.
 Additionally, Missouri Eye Institute conducts visual field examinations to specifically map out the field of vision in each eye.
 There are specific patterns of changes that occur with glaucoma, and these can be determined in each patient and monitored routinely for change or stabilization.
-Depending upon all of these measured tests, a treatment plan is devised to treat the disease and slow down its progression.
+Depending upon all of these measured tests, we will develop a plan for glaucoma treatment in Springfield MO the disease and slow down its progression.
 Potential treatments can include eyedrop medications, laser procedures, microstents, or other surgeries to ultimately decrease the IOP in the affected eye(s) and slow progression of glaucoma.
 Your eye doctor at Missouri Eye Institute will discuss these options with you in greater detail and tailor a treatment plan that is specific to your individual needs.